EvanDime/COMP371-ass1/comp371assigment1/VS2017/ReadMe.txt

 hold right click to pan the camera left and right, moving along it's x axis.

-hold the center mouse button to change the pitch and yaw of the camera. (added yaw for more control)
+hold the center mouse button to change the pitch and yaw of the camera. (added yaw for extra control)

 //Extra parts to olaf
 Olaf has: